aleccresencio/LBYCPD2_OPAA/README.md

 - Started branching out the online repository for each of the members.
 - Familiarized with the git plugins of the IntelliJ IDE

+### 04/20/21
+- Implemented the remove meetings feature.
+- Started working on the view requests feature.

+### 04/21/21
+- Finished the view requests feature

 # Information about contributors

 ### Amgad Isaiah L. Cadelina